sensu/sensu-docs/content/sensu-go/6.4/sensuctl/filter-responses.md

 | `matches` | Substring matching | `check.name matches "linux-"`
 | `&&`      | Logical AND        | `check.publish == true && slack in check.handlers`

-For details about operators, see [API response filtering operators][5].
+For details about operators, read about the [API response filtering operators][5].

 ## Examples